shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 ### Data declaration and definition

-For data, such as C++ built in types and user-defined class types, a declaration decides the *memory* layout of the data.
+For data, such as C++ built-in types and user-defined types, a declaration decides the *memory* layout of the data.
 A definition decides a concrete *instance* of the data.
 The key points here are:

-- Data declaration only says that *all this type of data must be consist of this kinds of memory layout*
+- Data declaration only says that *all this type of data must be of this kinds of memory layout*
 - Data definition says that *here you have an instance of this kinkds of data, it's address in memory is ...*

 `class S{...}` is *declaration*; `S s;` is *definition*.
 A definitiion *requires* the compiler to allcoate memory for this definition.
 A declaration *tells* compiler *how* to allocate memory for this specific type.

 Saying that *declaration does not occupy memory* is correct but often misleading.
 It's misleading in that it sounds that declaration have nothing to do with memory, which is wrong.
-A declaration *determins* how for the compiler to allocate memory.
+A declaration *determines* how for the compiler to allocate memory.
 It's better to say like this:

 **Declaration tells compiler how to allocate memory; Definition asks for memory from the compiler**

 ### Code declaration and definition

-For code, declaration and definition meaning are a little different.
+For code, declaration and definition meanings are a little different.
 A declaration of code decides *signature* of a function.
 A definition of code decides *implementation* of a function. `int f(double);` declares code that accept `double` and returns `int`. `int f(double) {...}` defines *what to do* with this function, this definition asks for memory from the compiler to store codes.
 As we can see, it's more complicated than simple data.
 We can summarize:

 - Code declaration says that *function should be used in this *form* and compiler should allocate memory according to this signature*
 - Code implementation says that *here is the code for the execution of this function and here it's address in memory is ...*